 SSO with OneLogin

-OneLogin is an online SSO service which can act as the IdP and has integrations into hundreds of online services.
+OneLogin is an online SSO service that can act as the IdP and has integrations into hundreds of online services.
 It has been tested to work with the Yondo SSO.

-1. Sign up to a free account at onelogin.com.
+1. Sign up for a free account at onelogin.com.

 2. Go to Apps -> Add Apps.